deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 Adam just chuckled, still poking around.
 "Our own place!
 I KNEW Dad was keeping a secret!"

-"I know... hey."
+"I know...hey."
 Ava stood up, took his hand, turned him towards her and kissed him.
-"I'm kinda scared.” she admitted.
+"I'm kinda scared." she admitted.

 "Of what?"

 "Adam, come on.
 We're sixteen.
 I mean come on, we're still kids!
 But everybody's treating us like we're not, even your dad.
 I don't know if I want to be treated like an adult yet."

 "I guess..."
 He agreed.
-"It's like... our first date was, what, less than a year ago?
-Ten months.”
+"It's like...our first date was, what, less than a year ago?
+Ten months."

 "Yeah.
-And that scares me because now... like, here we are.
+And that scares me because now...like, here we are.
 Living together, on our own, starting a new life.
 Like we're...um."
 She trailed off, not quite willing to say the word that hung on the end of that sentence.

-"Like we're...
-Yeah."
+"Like we're...Yeah."
 He agreed.

 "Yeah..."